rescbr/chameleon/Chazi/doc-azi/README.txt

 	- CleanCut, as the name implies, is a "clean" cut of Chazi; will always be as close to the trunk as possible and i won't commit there patches that don't work for everyone, like the AutoResolution one i use on Chazi (this may change in the future).
-	  It's mean to be compared easily and keep the stuff i consider most useful to Chameleon "at hand".
+	  It's meant to be compared easily and keep the stuff i consider most useful to Chameleon "at hand".
-	  Stuff committed there, besides trunk updates, will always come from and reflect changes on Chazi, keeping the limitations above in mind!
+	  Stuff committed there, besides trunk updates, will always come from and reflect changes on Chazi, keeping the limitations above in mind.
+	  This project it's not meant to be used!
+Want to test something, use Chazi.

 Guidelines: